Financial-Times/origami/README.md

 # g-audio

-This is an origami component to help create styled audio players for IG pages.
+This is an [origami](http://origami.ft.com/) component to help create styled audio players for IG pages.
+This is currently **experimental**.

 ### Getting started